In-House vs. Outside Counsel: Choosing the Right Option

 Understanding Your Legal Spend

-You need visibility into how many matters you have running, and how many of those are with outside counsel.
-It’s important to understand which outside counsel are using their resources effectively.
-You don’t want partners billing time working on discovery, but you also don’t want important legal strategy set by associates.
+To make informed decisions, you need visibility into how many matters your legal team is currently working on and how many are sitting with outside counsel.
+It’s also important to understand whether your chosen outside counsel is using their resources effectively.
+You don’t want partners’ billing time working on discovery, but you also don’t want an important legal strategy set by associates.

 Outcomes also matter.
-You need to track which outside counsel are resolving matters favorably.
+GCs need a way to track which outside counsel are resolving matters efficiently while securing positive outcomes and demonstrating good billing hygiene.

-That’s where an enterprise legal management (ELM) system like Brightflag comes in.
-Legal departments use tools like Brightflag to conduct regular spend analysis of vendors.
-That historical data then informs future budgets on similar matters.
-The team can estimate how changing variables like the fee arrangement might make outsourcing matters more (or less) cost-effective.
+That’s where an enterprise legal management (ELM) system, like Brightflag, comes in.
+Legal departments use tools like Brightflag to conduct regular vendor spend analysis.
+That historical data can then be used to inform future budgets, and the legal team can estimate how changing variables, such as the fee arrangement, might make outsourcing more (or less) cost-effective.

 Making the Decision

-These are just a few common instances that can influence an organization’s decision when choosing between in-house and outside counsel for a particular legal matter.
-Though the decision isn’t always so cut-and-dry, knowing the strengths of each can go a long way towards making a decision that ultimately benefits your organization—legally, strategically, and financially.
+And that’s it.
+Armed with the above, legal teams and GCs can make better-informed decisions about when to keep tasks in-house and when to consult outside counsel for a particular legal matter.
+The decision might not always be cut-and-dry, but knowing the strengths and limitations of each option can go a long way towards making decisions that ultimately benefit your organization – legally, strategically, and financially.

-To learn more about how Brightflag gives you the data you need to make the right call on how to distribute legal matters, try a demo today.
+Interested in learning more about how Brightflag gives you the data you need to make the right call?
+Book a demo today.